How to get there:

 Welcome to Utah Sign

-I feel like this is a necessity to stop at!
-Tons of cars were pulled over to get a photo-opt at the Welcome to Utah sign.
+This was the first stop on my Utah and Colorado road trip—I just feel like this is a necessity.
+Tons of cars were pulled over to get a photo-opt at the Welcome to Utah sign—did you really go to Utah if you didn’t get a picture next to the sign?

 Pro tip: Look at your GPS to make sure you don’t miss it, it comes up quick!